bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Ayda's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to sleep the tiredness away.

-The best ice cream is mint chocolate chip.
+The best ice cream is either cookie dough or anything with caramel flavor.